subfission/SUNBURST-Data-Aggregation/README.md

 # SUNBURST Data Aggregation
 The following is an aggregation of threat intel sources for the **SolarWinds Orion** (**SUNBURST**) attack.

-*Note: These are not owned or managed by myself.*
+*Note: I do not own or maintain these resources and make no claim as to the validity or safety of these resources.*

 ## Open Source Resources
  1. [Mandiant SunBurst Countermeasures by FireEye](https://github.com/fireeye/sunburst_countermeasures)